Oussamaosman02/php-tuto-old/README.md

 ## Functions

-Functions are basicaly, blocks of code you can name and run anywhere.
+Functions are basically, blocks of code you can name and run anywhere.

 For creating a function you use the `function` keyword and after that the name of teh function.